wwselleck/full-stack-spectrum/README.md

 - Document the subject areas involved with full-stack web development,
 - in approximate order from "most client-side related" to "most server-side related",
-- along with a concise list resources to learn that subject
+- along with a concise list essential or deep resources to learn that subject

+_Needs to go somewhere_
+- SEO
+- Sharding
+- RDBMS
+- NoSql

 # 🌞 HTML
 - 📝 [Old CSS, new CSS](https://eev.ee/blog/2020/02/01/old-css-new-css/) - Blog post going deep into some CSS history and evolution